The Economic Loss Doctrine (ELD) Can Bar Negligence Claims in Construction Matters, But What About Fraud?

 New Jersey State Courts, in the future, may also rely on the Federal District Court of New Jersey in addressing this issue.
 The Federal District has reasoned that intentional tort claims that violate a specific contractual provision are barred by the ELD.
 Intentional tort claims that do not have a contractual remedy though are allowed.
 This test fairly mirrors the independent duty test set forth by New Jersey State Courts.
 The existence of a contractual remedy illustrates that the duty truly flows from contract, and not tort.
 Parties should endeavor to protect themselves through carefully constructed contracts so that they can avoid resorting to tort theories in the event problems occur so that they can avoid the uncertainty of those claims and the complexity of the ELD.

-The construction law attorneys at Hoagland, Longo, Moran, Dunst & Doukas, LLP are experienced and able to help you navigate any matters that arise.
-Please do not hesitate to contact us today at 732-545-4717 if you have any questions or issues you would like to discuss.
+Attorneys at Hoagland, Longo, Moran, Dunst & Doukas, LLP are experienced and able to help you navigate issues related to economic loss and fraud claims.
+Please do not hesitate to contact me firstname.lastname@example.org or call us at 732-545-4717 if you have any questions or issues you would like to discuss.